kragen/derctuo/plaster-foam.md

 The standard way to foam fired clay is to mix it with sawdust, coffee grounds, used yerba mate, or a similar granular material that will burn off in the kiln.
 This might work with alabaster plaster too.
+I have a lump of plaster mixed with yerba hardening right now.

 Fired-porous-clay kitty litter is another possible aggregate, similar to vermiculite but denser.

 Ttk Ciar suggests mixing a low-boiling-point material into the mix, such as isopropanol, so that it will form bubbles when heating.
 Maybe a baking powder would work well.
+I'm baking a loaf of plaster with baking powder right now.